 Mix the dry ingredients in a bowl: flour, coconut sugar and baking powder.

-Add the coconut cream, coconut oil, chia egg replacers and mix well.
+Add the coconut milk, coconut oil, chia egg replacers and mix well.

 Grease an oven pan with coconut oil and add the batter.
 Mix in the cherries and spread them throughout the pan.